IHTSDO/snomed-interaction-components/README.md

 The body of the HTML page needs to include a div element that will contain the widget.
 This div needs to have a unique id.
 In this example we also assign the `onload` event of the body to the `initialize()` javascript function (that we will create later).

-In this exampel we create two different divs, one as an example of plain Javascript mode and the other for the example of the JQuery mode.
+In this example we create two different divs, one as an example of plain Javascript mode and the other for the example of the JQuery mode.

 ```HTML
     <body onload="initialize()">